 The company's balance sheet shows it gets 94% of its capital from equity, and 6% of its capital from debt.
 Its equity weight surpasses that of 89.27% of free cash flow generating stocks in the Consumer Cyclical sector.

 The business' balance sheet suggests that 6% of the company's capital is sourced from debt; this is greater than only 17.04% of the free cash flow producing stocks we're observing.

 RACE's estimated cost of debt, based largely on its market capitalization and its interest coverage ratio, is 2%; for context, that number is higher than 42.26% of tickers in our DCF set.

 Terminal Growth Rate in Free Cash Flow

 Return Relative to Current Share Price

-For other companies in the Consumer Cyclical that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as RACE, try DRI, RL, MCD, NTZ, and RUTH.
+For other companies in the Consumer Cyclical that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as RACE, try APEX, APTV, CHH, NDLS, and NTZ.

 In the midst of the coronavirus pandemic, wealthy Russians rushed to buy luxury cars.
 Rolls-Royce, Lamborghini and Ferrari sales have increased by four to five percent, the Rossiyskaya Gazeta newspaper reports with reference to JATO Dynamics analytical company.According to the publication, in the first quarter of 2020, luxury car sales increased by 18 percent over the same period of the previous year (72 percent in February and five percent in March).
 In Moscow, the growth made up 22 percent.
 "A surge in exchange rates and general uncertainty in connection with the pandemic did not scare customers away from luxury brands - on the contrary, the crisis triggered additional sales even for coupes and convertibles during the low season," Sergey Baranov, company's analyst said.
 In the summer,...